arthurvguide/ms1-avg-personal-website/README.md

 ## UX

 ### Website owner business goals
-The idea of creating this website is to approach me to future employers and clients having the opportunity to see my portfolio, subsequently wishing to hire me for a project, or for a permanent job opportunity as a software developer.
+The idea of creating this website is to approach me to future employers and clients, having the opportunity to see my portfolio, subsequently wishing to hire me for a project, or for a permanent job offer as a software developer.
 The creating of this site itself already is a way to present my programming skills.

 #### User goals: